 5. Put a wall switch in each room that is linked to most of the power outlets in that room, that way most electronics can be turned off by that wall switch when you leave the room.
 This is a great energy saver since electronics that are plugged in use some electricity, even if they’re switched off.
 You probably don’t want your alarm clock added to that circuit though, otherwise you’ll have to reset your clock everytime you use that switch.

 6. Have electrical outlets built into the kitchen island or peninsula so we can plug in slow cookers, blenders, mixers or other appliances.
-Place outlets under the countertop overhang or behind a fake drawer front that flips open to expose the outlet.
+Hide outlets under the countertop overhang or behind a fake drawer front that flips open to expose the outlet for a sleeker look.

 7. Add charging stations to your kitchen, dining room or family room so family members and guests can conveniently recharge their phones.